hybridgroup/gophercon-2017/README.md

 Uses the Intel Edison along with the Seeedstudio IoT Starter Kit parts.

-## Solar Sensor

-Uses the Arduino along with the some common electronic parts.
+There is also an abbreviated version that uses an Arduino along with the some common electronic parts.

 ## Drone